metzzo/similaritymodeling/Documentation.md

  * Try different parameters (especially the number of background noise samples of 6 was chosen rather arbitrary, maybe more could improve the quality even more)
  * Use more "interesting" points for training.
 Especially the audio surrounding sounds is sometimes classified incorrectly.
 Incorporating these also as events could increase accuracy.
 On the other hand the ground truth is very noisy, a jump is actually not a point in time, but rather a time period (even though it is very short).
 The problem arises with this: Is the annotated time the beginning of the jump?
 Middle of the jump?
 End of the jump?
 The more we rely on this fact the fuzzier the ground truth may become.
 Since "false negatives" might sneak in, were we classify parts which are clearly not a jump as a jump.
- * Use deep learning approaches.
+ * Use deep learning approaches

 # Phase 4: Making it visible

 Wiring it all together.
-Saving and restoring a TensorFlow model is not as trivial as it might sound (clashes in variable names inside the graph are to be expected), which took quite some time.
+Saving and restoring a TensorFlow model is not as trivial as it might sound - clashes in variable names inside the graph are to be expected -, which took quite some time to find the right fix for.
 The Hand Detection displays whether a jump/winch usage is being detected at the current time.
+Which also needed to be programmed.
 Finally an export was written which captured the interesting time periods (around jumps, winch usage etc.) and saved them as video files.

+\*.jump{0|1}.avi contain the jumps
+\*.winch{0|1}.avi contain the winch usages
+\*.empty.avi contain the first few seconds, if there is no jump/winch usage.